-If a student is or may be participating in the general education curriculum or environment, not less than one of the student's general education teachers shall participate in developing the IEP, to the extent appropriate.
+If a student is or may be participating in the general education curriculum or environment, not less than one of the student's general education teachers shall participate in developing the IEP, to the extent appropriate in developing the IEP.
 The general education teacher's role in the development, review, and revision of the IEP includes:

-- 1. discussion of the student's involvement and progress in the general education curriculum, if known; - 2. discussion of appropriate positive behavioral interventions and other strategies for the student; and - 3. discussion of supplementary aids and services, program accommodations/adaptations, to be provided by supports for school personnel in the general education classroom.
+- 1. discussion of the student's involvement and progress in the general education curriculum, if known; - determination discussion of appropriate positive behavioral interventions and other strategies for the student; and - 3. determination\discussion of supplementary aids and services, program accommodations/adaptations, and\to be provided by supports for school personnel in the general education classroom.